 About Scholarships for Single Moms

-While tuition can place a burden on any type of student, single parents seem to have it harder than most.
-That’s because, in addition to paying their school expenses, they must also fork over childcare expenses any time they need someone to watch their children so that they can attend class or study for an upcoming test.
+While tuition can place a burden on any student, single parents seem to have it harder than most.
+That’s because, in addition to paying their school expenses, they must also fork over childcare expenses any time they need someone to watch their children so they can attend class or study for an upcoming test.
 Scholarships for single moms can help alleviate some of the financial pressure these types of students face when juggling college classes and parenthood.

 Who Qualifies for Single Mom Scholarships?